 - Read the requirements – Each conference has different requirements for pitches.
-Before you try and convince someone that you should be a speaker, you need to know what they want.
-Make sure you read, understand, and follow all of the directions for speaker slots.
-If you have a strong brand they won’t care what you put in there, but if you are new it can make the difference between speaking or not.
+Before you try to convince someone to invite you as a speaker, you need to know what they want.
+Make sure you read, understand, and follow all the directions for speaker slots.
+If you have a strong brand, they won’t care what you put in there, but if you are new, it can make the difference between speaking or not.

-- Pick a niche – It doesn’t matter if you are a jack of all trades or not, you need to pick a single topic that you want to pitch a speaker slot on.
-Conference chairs choose experts and the easiest way you can be perceived to be an expert is to pick a niche.
+- Pick a niche – It doesn’t matter if you are a jack of all trades or not, you need to pick a single topic that you want to pitch.
+Conference chairs choose experts, and the easiest way for you to position yourself as an expert is to pick a niche.

 - Create a biography – When you apply for a speaking spot, you usually have to include a bio.
 If you already have a bio, do yourself a favor by not submitting it.
-Instead, create a new one that relates to the session you are planning to speak on and fluff it up to match.
+Instead, create a new one that relates to the session you are planning to speak at and beef it up to match the topic.
 If you can’t create a sexy bio, lie to make it sound attractive.
-When I first applied to speak I lied and it worked, but just make sure you don’t get caught.
-(Hopefully you have the real expertise to back up your bs)
+When I first applied to speak, I lied, and it worked.
+Just make sure you don’t get caught.
+(I hope you’ll have the real expertise to back up your claims)

-- Create a pitch – Make sure you outline what you could possibly talk about and why you would be a good fit for the session.
-Three things to note when doing this are:
+- Create a pitch – Make sure you outline what you are going to talk about and why you would be a good fit for the session.
+Three things to note here:

 - The person reading your pitch will be reading hundreds of other pitches, so do them a favor by keeping it short and to the point.

-- The most important part about pitching is it isn’t about you, instead it is about the audience and how you can help them.
+- The most important part about pitching is the fact that it isn’t about you.
+It is about the audience and how you can help them.

-- Double check everything – This doesn’t mean only you should proofread your pitch, get a second viewpoint.
-Ask other people for advice and see if there is anything you can do to make your pitch sexy.
+- Double-check everything – This doesn’t mean you should only proofread your pitch.
+Get a second viewpoint.
+Ask other people for advice to see if there is anything you can do to make your pitch sexy.

 - Submit your pitch – The last thing you need to do is submit your pitch.
-Hopefully you hear back from someone saying that you are going to become a speaker, but if you don’t hear anything back don’t pester them, just move on and try to get a speaking spot at other conferences.
+Hopefully, you’ll hear back from someone, saying that you got a speaking spot, but if you don’t hear anything back, don’t pester the organizers.
+Just move on, and try to get a speaking spot at other conferences.